Dataset

 To download the underlying data from this dashboard and the explanatory methodological note, please click the download button on the top left of the screen.
 For any questions, please email [email protected]

-This dashboard aims to answer questions relating to various aspects of technology adoption in the EU member states.
-Using a variety of data sources, it provides statistics on adoption of artificial intelligence, big data applications, cloud computing and implementation of robots.
+This dashboard aims to address questions relating to various aspects of technology adoption in the EU member states by offering valuable insights into the adoption of four key digital technologies.
+The dashboard has five sections: the main page displays the foundations of technology adoption, while the remaining pages provide valuable statistics on adoption of artificial intelligence (AI), big data applications, cloud computing and implementation of robots

 This dashboard is part of the Future of Work and Inclusive Growth in Europe project at Bruegel, which aims to develop multiple dashboards on labour market topics.
 It has been produced with the financial support of the Mastercard Center for Inclusive Growth.